 - Using the left menu, navigate to the object you want to share.

-For example, to share an actor property, click Actor and then in the list click the name of the property.
+For example, to share an actor property, click Data, then Actor properties, and then in the list click the name of the property.

-- Click the three dots to select a role or individual user to share with.
+- Click the plus sign to select a role or individual user to share with.